giuliopanda/op-bulk-image-resizer/readme.md

 # Credits
-The OP Bulk image resizer was started in 2021 by [Giulio Pandolfelli](giuliopanda@gmail.com)
+The Bulk image resizer was started in 2021 by [Giulio Pandolfelli](giuliopanda@gmail.com)

 for graphs I use https://www.chartjs.org/

+for translation I use Loco Translate